Kristian Bush: 2017–2020: Other solo ventures, Sugarland and Billy Pilgrim reformation, and Dark Water

 After Southern Gravity, Bush worked with Lindsay Ell to produce her debut EP, Worth the Wait (EP), mentoring her on her music endeavors.
 Also after Southern Gravity, playwright Janece Shaffer reached out to Bush requesting that he write a song about a character for her playwright Troubadour; set in 1951, it's about the life of fictional country star Billy Mason.
 The song, "Father to the Son", was another song he considered a "wish" as it reflected the relationship he wanted to have with his father.
 Shaffer requested a second song, so Bush wrote three songs to pick from; Shaffer used all three.
 Ultimately, Bush would write the entire soundtrack for the musical.
-Troubadour first premiered at the Atlanta Alliance Theatre in January 28, 2017.
-The music felt deeply personal to him, with lyrics that he felt reflected his career and music reflecting that of the 1930's, which Bush drew inspiration from in his music.
+Troubadour first premiered at the Atlanta Alliance Theatre on January 28, 2017.
+The music felt deeply personal to him, with lyrics that he felt reflected his career and music reflecting that of the 1930s, which Bush drew inspiration from in his music.
 Bush planned not to release new music until later in 2017, but early exposure from Bobby Bones, a fan of his music, caused him to release "Sing Along".
 Bush explained that the song was about a past relationship that ended some time after his divorce, with lyrics that would remind them about the good times they had.
 Bush hoped that they have listened to the song.

-At the 51st Annual Country Music Association Awards in 2017, Sugarland officially reunited following a five year hiatus and announced that they were working on new music together.
+At the 51st Annual Country Music Association Awards in 2017, Sugarland officially reunited following a five-year hiatus and announced that they were working on new music together.
 Their first full-band shows were at the C2C: Country to Country festival in March 2018.
 Their sixth studio album, Bigger was released on June 8, 2019.

 On May 31, 2019, Bush released a new EP, Summertime Six Pack.

 Bush has also co-written with actress and singer Rita Wilson on three of her albums; Rita Wilson, Bigger Picture, and Halfway to Home.
 He toured with her in 2019.

 In 2019 Bush formed a new band with his brother Brandon, and friend Benji Shanks called Dark Water.
 He calls the band "an amazing experience", and he "can't wait for people to hear it."